andrewpmartinez/grid/README.md

 ## The Parser: Dump

 The dump module can take in a go routine dump file and produces a `Dump` struct.
 It can be included in your golang project with your own UI or CLI output.
-It is developed completely separate from the UI `grid`.
+It is developed separate from the UI `grid`.
 It can be invoked by the `dump.ParseFile()` function which has the following signature:

 ```